The Citadel – Charleston, South Carolina

-Aside from the Charleston Police emblem featured on the Citadel’s gates, the wrought-iron sword motif gracing two gates on the Citadel campus are identical to those at the well-known Sword Gates House at 32 Legare Street in Charleston.
+Aside from the Charleston Police emblem featured on The Citadel’s gates, the wrought-iron sword motif gracing two gates on The Citadel’s campus are identical to those at the well-known Sword Gates House at 32 Legare Street in Charleston.
 Those swords were designed by ironworker Christopher Werner in 1838.
 Werner originally wrought the swords for the Charleston Guard House, the former police station that stood at Meeting and Broad Streets.
 Werner misunderstood his order and created two pairs of swords rather than one, and the surplus went to the Legare Street home.

 After the earthquake of 1886 damaged the Guard House, the ironwork was preserved and eventually installed at The Citadel’s main entrance, Lesesne Gate.
 The design remained popular for its suggestion of authority and was adopted for the entrance in Hampton Park, Summerall Gate (pictured above and below).
 The sword gates recently were reproduced again by a graduate of the American College of Building Arts in Charleston and adorn the plaza at Johnson Hagood Stadium.